 Shwmae everyone!
 I’m Hollie, your Students’ Union President!
 I am 22 years old, and a recent Law graduate.
 I spent the last academic year as your Vice President Welfare and am now throwing myself into leading your Students’ Union.

-I grew up in a place called Newbury, where I studied at St Bartholomew’s School until I was 16.
+I grew up in a place called Swansea, where I studied at St Bartholomew’s School until I was 16.
 Following this I moved to the Cotswolds and attended Cirencester College.
 Here I completed my A-Levels in Chemistry, Maths and Psychology.
 I then decided to go down a completely different path, away from science, and instead looked to study Law at Cardiff!

 During my time at Cardiff University I was involved in a number of ways.
 From the Law Society, to Snowsports, to Pro Bono volunteering work.
 I was also the President of one of our Student Led Service groups, the Sexual Health Awareness Group.
 This led to my involvement in student welfare.
 I then became part of the Welfare Executive Committee and the Society Executive Committee.
 Both of these broadened my knowledge around the amazing impact a Students’ Union can have, and caused me to consider running in the Students’ Union elections.

 As your Vice President Welfare last year I managed to achieve a number of things.
 From a Night Bus pilot and a wellbeing booklet, to better financial support for our Student Led Services and a fully functioning Welfare Committee.
 My role also went a lot further than this, from campaigns such as Mind Your Head Week, to projects such as getting an international guarantor system.